sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 *Method 1: Monitor Uchiwa with a process check*

 To monitor the Uchiwa Dashboard, you will need to check for two processes named `uchiwa` using [check-process sensu plugin][9] using the following check definition.
 This check will return a check result with status 2 if less than 2 processes are running with the string `/opt/uchiwa/bin/uchiwa`.
-We look for two as there is a parent and child process for the `uchiwa service`
+We look for two as the `uchiwa service` has a parent and child process.

 {{< highlight json >}}
 {